hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 To see the output of these you can use `docker logs`.
 To see more verbose information you can add `-- -l debug` to the end of the command above.
-This is passing the `-l` (log-level) option directly through to envoy.
+This is passing the `-l` (log-level) option directly through to Envoy.
 With debug level logs you should see the config being delivered to the proxy.

 ### Testing Connectivity